 Answers to some common questions:

 Is it okay to come if I’m not “a Mennonite”?
 Of course!
 Our members were raised in many different faiths, or no faith at all; they hail from five continents and speak at least 10 mother tongues.
-We welcome anyone, regardless of background or where you’re at in your relationship with God, from “curious” to “committed.”
+We welcome all, regardless of where you’re at in your relationship with God, from “curious” to “committed.”

 Where can I park?
 TUMC’s lot is tucked away behind houses on Queen Street.
 You will find the entry lane adjacent to the streetcar yard several houses west of the church (it looks like a driveway).
 The small lot fills up quickly.
 You may also park free in green-machine areas on Queen until 1 p.m.
 Sundays.
 Or try adjacent residential streets.

 How about transit?
 The 501 Queen streetcar is your best bet.
 It rumbles right by.
 Or take the 92 Woodbine South bus to Queen and walk 400 metres west to Lark Street.

 What should I wear?
 Come as you are.
 On the same Sunday, you’ll see some in suit and tie, others in T-shirt and shorts.

 Do I need to memorize anything?
 No. Any prayer or litany the congregation takes part in is printed in the bulletin.